kellydunn/ginger/README.md

 Now you can start adding in `.clj` files that describe overtone insturments / synths in this directory.

+The current source code assumes that you have a `beep.clj` instrument defined in this configuration directory.

 # usage

 - boot up swank-server ala slime in an emacs buffer: `M-x clojure-jack-in <RET>`